jesseduffield/lazygit/docs/Config.md

     scrollPastBottom: true # enable scrolling past the bottom
     sidePanelWidth: 0.3333 # number from 0 to 1
     expandFocusedSidePanel: false
+    mainPanelSplitMode: 'flexible' # one of 'horizontal' | 'flexible' | 'vertical'
     theme:
       lightTheme: false # For terminals with a light background
       activeBorderColor: